Mirna Bridge

 The Mirna Bridge is located between the Nova Vas and Višnjan interchanges of the A9 motorway in Istria, Croatia, spanning the Mirna River and the wide Mirna River valley.
 It is 1378 m long and comprises two traffic lanes.
 The bridge has been open for traffic since June 2005.
 The bridge is one of the most significant structures on the motorway.
 The bridge was designed by Zlatko Šavor.

 The A9 route between Umag and Kanfanar, where the Mirna Bridge is located, was upgraded to motorway standards in June 2011.
 However, the works did not include construction of a parallel structure across the Mirna River which would carry the additional carriageway.
 Expansion of the bridge to a full motorway is planned to start in 2013 and be completed by 2015.

-Mirna is the longest river in Istria with a length of more than 50 km.
-Its value for this area has been undisputable throughout the ages: from mills, to transport and trading as well as sports activities.
-Today, Mirna River flows peacefully through an artificially made riverbed, while surrounded by stunning scenery, pastures, forests, hills and picturesque hilltop towns.

-The river's spring is located in a small village called Kotli.
-Mirna river flows through the village of Kotli forming waterfalls and hollowing cauldron-like forms in stone that gave the village its name (Croatian kotao-cauldron).

-When you are in Kotli area then visiting Hum, the smallest town in the world, is a must.
-Legends say that Mirna valley was first inhabited by giants.
-Each giant settled on his own hill and used large stone blocks to build the towns in the valley.
-After they built all the larger towns and villages, the giants used the remaining stones and built together the hilltop village of Hum.
-Even today, Hum is a cultural, historical and a gastronomical center, mostly known for its Glagolitic wall writings - one of the oldest examples of Croatian Glagolitic literary culture in the Middle Ages.